GavriYashar/Matlab-Editor-Plugin/README.md

 ## Setup
 1. you need Matlab, at least 2014a (i only tried 2014a, 2015a, 2015b)
-2. you need to download the matlabcontrol package here [https://code.google.com/archive/p/matlabcontrol/](https://code.google.com/archive/p/matlabcontrol/)
+2. you need to download the matconsolectl package here [https://github.com/diffplug/matconsolectl](https://github.com/diffplug/matconsolectl)
 3. create a Matlab function <MyKeyReleaseFunction>
     ```Matlab
     function out = MyKeyReleaseFunction(keyEvent)